protontypes/open-sustainable-technology/README.md

 - [rdtools](https://github.com/NREL/rdtools) - is an open-source library to support reproducible technical analysis of time series data from photovoltaic energy systems
 - [Machine-Learning-for-Solar-Energy-Prediction](https://github.com/ColasGael/Machine-Learning-for-Solar-Energy-Prediction) - Predict the power production of a solar panel farm from weather measurements using machine learning
 - [elpv-dataset](https://github.com/zae-bayern/elpv-dataset) - A dataset of functional and defective solar cells extracted from EL images of solar modules
-- [feedinlib repository](https://github.com/oemof/feedinlib) - contains implementations of photovoltaic models to calculate electricity generation from a pv installation based on given solar radiation.
+- [feedinlib](https://github.com/oemof/feedinlib) - contains implementations of photovoltaic models to calculate electricity generation from a pv installation based on given solar radiation.
 Furthermore it contains all necessary pre-calculations.
-- [pphotovoltaic](https://github.com/pvedu/photovoltaic) - is a library of python functions used in photovoltaics
+- [photovoltaic](https://github.com/pvedu/photovoltaic) - is a library of python functions used in photovoltaics
 - [pvcaptest](https://github.com/pvcaptest/pvcaptest) - Collection of functions and jupyter notebooks to partially automate running a capacity test following ASTM E2848
 - [pvtrace](https://github.com/danieljfarrell/pvtrace) - Optical ray tracing for luminescent materials and spectral converter photovoltaic devices
 - [SolarPILOT](https://github.com/NREL/SolarPILOT) - Solar power tower layout and optimization tool